mcarthey/EFCoreExample/EFCoreExample/README.md

 The `SchoolRepository` class provides methods for querying and updating the database using the `SchoolContext`.

 The `MainService` class is the entry point for the application's functionality.
-It uses the `SchoolRepository` to interact with the database and writes output to the console.
+It uses the `SchoolRepository` to interact with the database and `IConsoleService` for console interactions.

 ## Configuration